cloudfoundry/app-autoscaler-cli-plugin/README.md

 #### OPTIONS:
-- `METRIC_NAME` : available metric supported: memoryused, memoryutil, responsetime, throughput, cpu.
+- `METRIC_NAME` : available metric supported: memoryused, memoryutil, responsetime, throughput and cpu.
 - `--start` : start time of metrics collected with format "yyyy-MM-ddTHH:mm:ss+/-HH:mm" or "yyyy-MM-ddTHH:mm:ssZ", default to very beginning if not specified.
 - `--end` : end time of the metrics collected with format "yyyy-MM-ddTHH:mm:ss+/-HH:mm" or "yyyy-MM-ddTHH:mm:ssZ", default to current time if not speficied.
-- `--number|-n` : number of the records will be returned, default one page if not speficied, will be ignored if both start time and end time are specified.
+- `--number|-n` : the number of the latest records to return, will be ignored if both start time and end time are specified.
 - `--desc` : display in descending order, default to ascending order if not specified
 - `--output` : dump the metrics to a file

 #### EXAMPLES:
 ```
-$ cf autoscaling-metrics APP_NAME memoryused --start 2018-12-27T11:49:00+08:00 --end 2018-12-27T11:52:20+08:00 --number 5 --desc
+$ cf autoscaling-metrics APP_NAME memoryused --start 2018-12-27T11:49:00+08:00 --end 2018-12-27T11:52:20+08:00 --desc

 Retriving aggregated metrics for app APP_NAME...
 Metrics Name     	Value     	Timestamp